wespday/wespday.github.io/_posts/2015-04-15-functional-programming-for-business-programmers.markdown

 What's needed for business programmers is the modern **COBOL** or **Visual Basic** but which embodies the most critical aspects of functional programming in a form that **favors readability over terseness**.
-The popularity of those languages in their day should provide clues for those among us choosing programming languages for productive business applications development.
+The popularity of those languages in their day should provide clues for those among us choosing programming languages for productive business application development.

 So does that mean in this business programming language operators will look more like this?